-You feel isolated.
-It’s likely that the insomnia you are experiencing is secondary, which means it’s a toxic by-product of mental disorder.
-In desperation you look up “how to go to sleep” or “how to fall asleep fast” and get another article saying somehow if you just change your physical environment, you’d be okay.
+This toxic by-product of stress has exacerbated itself in an infinite loop.
+In desperation you look up “how to go to sleep” or “how to fall asleep fast” and get another article saying if you just change your physical environment, you’d be okay.

 You want to punch the screen.
-You’ve done everything that you can by limiting screen time, drink less caffeine, and tried hacking your way through exercising but you still can’t sleep.
+You’ve done everything that you can by limiting screen time, drinking less caffeine, and tried hacking your way through exercising but you still can’t sleep.

 Somehow, you get through another day.
 You are still here.

 You still wouldn’t wish it on their worst enemy though.